l4zz3rj0d/cyart-vapt-team/WEEK-2/Recon/README.md

 ## Outcome
 The reconnaissance phase successfully identified Apache Tomcat Manager as the primary attack vector.
-Information gathered during this phase directly guided the exploitation strategy, which focused on credential discovery using the auxillary for credential identification
+Information gathered during this phase directly guided the exploitation strategy, which focused on credential discovery using the auxillary for credential identification.